zdenyhraz/vscode-colorful-env/README.md

 ## Setup - Visual Studio Code
 Step 1) Copy the settings from the settings.json file to your .vscode/settings.json file

+Step 2) Ctrl-Shift-P -> Inspect Editor Tokens and Scopes - check name of setting

-Step 2) Install the Clang-Format extension
+Step 3) (optional) Install the Clang-Format extension

 ## Setup - Visual Studio
 Step 1) Download Color Theme Editor for Visual Studio 2017 at